trippwill/sharp-schema/README.md

 SharpSchema is a .NET library and command-line tool for generating JSON schemas from .NET types.

-It leverages the excellent and unparalled [JsonSchema.NET library](https://github.com/gregsdennis/json-everything).
+It leverages the excellent [JsonSchema.NET library](https://github.com/gregsdennis/json-everything).

 The CLI tool requires .NET SDK 8.